 Hill has won numerous awards as a composer and performer from ASCAP, Indiana University, The Percussive Arts Society, and The Music Academy of the West.
 His Symphony #3 (2012) and tone poem The Raven (2015) for orchestra and chorus, premiered with the Colorado Symphony and both were nominated for the Pulitzer and Grawemeyer Awards.
 New compositions include El Perro Azul for Violin and Orchestra, Metamorphosis for Marimba and Orchestra, and Soundscape for Electronics and Orchestra composed by Colin and William Hill.

-Katherine Thayer is in her 16th season as concertmaster of Evergreen Chamber Orchestra.
-In addition, she is concertmaster of the Denver Philharmonic Orchestra (12 years) and performs with Inside the Orchestra, bringing music to school children (30 years).
-Katherine also enjoys her performances with her group Voice of the Wood Chamber Players who are heard frequently at ECO recitals and DPOs Dazzle Jazz Club performances.
+Katherine Thayer is in her 17th season as concertmaster of Evergreen Chamber Orchestra.
+In addition, she is concertmaster of the Denver Philharmonic Orchestra (13 years) and performs with Inside the Orchestra, bringing music to school children (31 years).
+Katherine also enjoys her performances with her group Voice of the Wood Chamber Players who are heard frequently at ECO recitals and DPO’s Dazzle Jazz Club performances.

 Katherine was principal 2nd violin and soloist with the former Denver Chamber Orchestra, JoAnne Falletta, conductor.
 She enjoyed performing for five summers at both the Colorado Music Festival and Grand Teton Music Festivals.